dmbarbour/glas/docs/GlasConfigLang.md

 # Glas Configuration Language

 The glas configuration language is lightweight and generic.
-Support for computation is very limited, but there is ample support for modular composition and extension.
-This supports very large configurations.
-Instead of search paths or package managers, we'll tend to import a configuration file representing a community distribution of modules.
+Computation is limited, but there is ample support for modular composition and extension based on [namespaces](GlasNamespaces.md).

+Configurations can grow very large, especially with how the glas system uses them.
+Large configuration files replace the conventional package managers and search paths, explicitly defining every global module.
+A user configuration will usually inherit and extend a large configuration representing community distributions, company mixins, project specific overlays.
+This might be represented as referring to a remote file maintained in a DVCS repository.

+An unusual feature of the glas configuration language is that it reifies *localizations*.
+This lets us preserve scope during compilation of global modules, which in turn supports parameterization, overrides, and working with multiple versions of the system.

 ## Data

-This language is dynamically typed, and supports very few data types.
+The data language is dynamically typed, and supports very few data types.

 * integers
 * lists - including texts and tables